Nuclear knowledge management: Implementation

-Knowledge management focuses on people and organizational culture to stimulate and nurture the sharing and use of knowledge; on processes or methods to find, create, capture and share knowledge; and on technology to store and assimilate knowledge and to make it readily accessible in a manner which will allow people to work together even if they are not located together.
+Knowledge management focuses on people and organizational culture to promote the sharing of information on processes or methods to share learnings.
+KM also promotes sharing information on the technology that stores and assimilates knowledge and to make it readily accessible in a manner which will allow people to work together, even if remotely.
 People are the most important component in a KM system and the creation of new knowledge is one of its most valuable byproducts.
-For a KM system to function properly, the people involved must be willing to share and re-use existing knowledge and to cooperatively generate new knowledge to the advantage of the organization.
+For a KM system to function properly, the people involved must be willing to share and re-use existing knowledge and co-operatively generate new knowledge to the advantage of the organization.

 Due to the nature of nuclear power plant operating organizations (high hazard but low risk), a number of knowledge management activities and programmes have been in place throughout the industry to manage and control the knowledge and information related to nuclear power plant design, construction, operation and maintenance.
 Examples of such existing KM activities employed by NPPs and in most other nuclear technology facilities include the following functions: